Polkadot Jewellery Gallery catches up with Devon-based maker Alexandra Aurum.

 I have two collections Wire and Edge inspired by natural shapes I have encountered in the environment and often referring to gemmology as a reference to inspire my work.
 The Wire collection has a textural flow of running lines which are fused together while the Edge collection displays an angular textural edge on the metal which mirrors the facets of the stones I set.
 Rings feature heavily throughout both collections, often boulder settings are platforms for setting stones and building texture within a piece.
 My work can be personalised and adapted over time; I often add in extra stones to celebrate memorable moments or sentiment in the wearer’s life.

 What are your favourite metals and stones to work with and why?

-18ct yellow gold is just beautiful to work with and to look at.
-I love setting diamonds but definitely have a soft spot for deep blue tanzanites and green emeralds; they are stunning.
+Gold fascinates me, the richness of its yellow colour which does not tarnish over time is beautiful and a joy to work with.
+I love setting diamonds but have a soft spot for deep blue tanzanites and green emeralds; they are stunning.

 Are all of your pieces one-offs?